 This note will discuss the meaning of civil procedure, its scope, the applicable laws in civil procedure, and the relationship between civil procedure and substantive law.

 This note, aligned with the objectives of Chapter Two of the Course Manual on Civil Procedure, provides a brief overview of the High Court (Civil Procedure) Rules, 2004 (C.I.
-47) and their application to civil proceedings.
+47) and its application to civil proceedings.
 In discussing the application of C.I.
-47 to civil proceedings, we will discuss the scope of application of the rules, policy rationale in the application and interpretation of the rules, Order 81 as a rule that fosters the actualisation of the policy rationale underpinning the application of the rules
+47 to civil proceedings, we will discuss the scope of application of the rules and their application and interpretation.

 This note will briefly highlight the various ways a civil action may be commenced, the effect of wrongfully using another means to commence an action when a particular means is provided, and what happens if no particular means of commencing a civil action is provided.